-When you buy a Mac, inside you will typically find only one disk (apart from the Mac Pro, which for the moment we leave it alone) which after the initial installation brings back two volumes inside, the one you use (and see) by default and a second volume, which macOS calls "recovery" and which is used to initialize the first in case of need, typically hidden.
+When you buy a Mac, inside, you will typically find only one disk (apart from the Mac Pro, which for the moment we leave alone), which after the initial installation brings back two volumes inside, the one you use (and see) by default and a second volume, which macOS calls "recovery" and which is used to initialize the first in case of need, typically hidden.

-When we use an external USB disk, for example, we see the volume, which corresponds to the disk.
-But thanks to Disk Utility, macOS can "partition" the disk to create other volumes, a useful function for example, when we want to start the Mac with Windows, using BootCamp.
+For example, when we use an external USB disk, we see the volume corresponding to the disk.
+But thanks to Disk Utility, macOS can "partition" the disk to create other volumes, a useful function, for example, when we want to start the Mac with Windows, using BootCamp.

 RAID does the same thing, but on the contrary: instead of creating multiple volumes inside a disk, it puts multiple disks inside a volume, it takes a bit of abstraction, but concretely the process is simple and very interesting.